Note: This article first appeared in BIC Magazine

 Many companies prefer to own their core fleet of equipment and rent additional equipment as required.
 Red-D-Arc’s WelderLogistics Lease Program program is a low cost, flexible option to obtain your core fleet, allowing you to conserve capital and avoid investing in depreciating assests.
 The WelderLogistics lease program is 100% write-off for tax purposes and the equipment remains under full factory warranty during the lease term.
 If you already have an existing fleet, simply trade it in for new equipment.

 Red-D-Arc is pleased to announce that we have recently expanded our presence in the United Kingdom by acquiring Hember Limited.
 Headquartered in Warrington, Lancashire, Hember Limited was established in 1974 as a privately-owned provider of rental welding equipment and associated welding products, and grew to five locations with more than 26 associates throughout the United Kingdom including Bridgend, Barton, West Thurrock, Warrington, and Southampton.
-The acquisition of Hember expands Red-D-Arc’s presence within the United Kingdom to include more than 40 associates in seven locations, all offering the company’s full line of welding positioners, manipulators, turning rolls, and other weld automation products for sale and lease, as well as a range of Red-D-Arc welding products and equipment for both long-term and short-term rentals.
+The acquisition of Hember expands Red-D-Arc’s presence within the United Kingdom to include more than 40 associates in seven locations, all offering the company’s full line of welding positioners, column and boom sets, turning rolls, and other weld automation products for sale and lease, as well as a range of Red-D-Arc welding products and equipment for both long-term and short-term rentals.

 Research and Markets, a leading market research firm, has released a research report titled Global Welding Equipment Market 2015-2019.
 The report highlights the growing need for the automation of welding processes.
 An analyst involved in creating the report commented: “One key trend upcoming in the market is the automation of the welding equipment.
 There has been a continuous shift from manual to automatic welding in the welding industry in recent years.
 The need to automate manufacturing processes is one of the major requirements of the Global Welding Equipment market.”